koenweyn/es2015-samples/README.md

 # es2015-samples
-One ES2015 code sample a day keeps the JS doctor away
+One ES2015 code sample a day keeps the JS doctor away.
+All samples can be run with NodeJS v4.1.1.

 [ECMAScript 2015 Language reference](http://www.ecma-international.org/ecma-262/6.0/)